ritza-co/CodeCapsules/Docs/DomainDocs.md

 - You do **not** need to save the IP address provided under "A Record Route" when adding subdomains on Code Capsules.

-After clicking the **Create Domain** button, you must add a _CNAME record_ to your purchased domain for the subdomain you'd like to create.
+After clicking the **Create Domain** button, you must create a _CNAME record_ for your purchased domain with information about the subdomain you'd like to create.

 ### Creating CNAME Records